EricSchles/book_tools/shortform.md

 3. Get by in from management - Its a sad truth, but no matter how good a tool is or how much time its going to save, if your boss doesn't care, it won't get put into production.
 So make sure you have his or her approval.
 It's also important that they know about the project from the beginning.
 So although you have someone else who is working on it, make sure they are onboard with what you are doing.

-4. Get ITs buy in - Unfortunately my person situation didn't really allow for this.
+4. Get ITs buy in - Unfortunately my personal situation didn't really allow for this.
 So I recommend making friends with IT early on in your time.
 Your going to need them on your side if you want to get stuff into production, at least in many government institutions.
 Unfortunately, most of the time ITs (preference) is to say 'no' to new projects.
 So if you can get ally's here, it will make a world of difference.
 Assuming you can convince them to be on your side and actually do stuff that's meaningful, you should run it by them after you tell your boss, but before making the request to put it into production.
 If possible show them a prototype.

 So really steps (3) and (4) happen after you've already started the iteration process with your alpha tester, but before you've completed it.
 So maybe after the second iteration.